 Crawling the web is essential for public data gathering.
 This data is later used to improve business and marketing strategies.
 Getting blacklisted while scraping data is a common issue for those who don’t know how to crawl a website without getting blocked.
-We gathered a list of tips to stay anonymous while crawling the web.
+We gathered a list of tips to stay hidden while crawling the web.

 At first, Web pages detect web crawlers and tools by checking their IP addresses, user agents, browser parameters, and general behavior.
 If the website finds it suspicious, you receive CAPTCHAs.
 Then eventually, your requests get blocked since your crawler is detected.

 Been there?
 Need some practical anonymous scraping techniques?
 You are at the right place!
 Let’s begin!

 Web crawling, in essence, revolves around the process of cataloging information found on the internet or within specific data repositories.
 This task is carried out by web crawlers, often referred to as “spiders,” which methodically navigate the World Wide Web to index the available information.

 A prime illustration of web crawling in action is the operations conducted by popular web browsers like Google, Yahoo, or Bing.
 These browsers systematically access websites one after another, carefully indexing all the content contained within these webpages.